 Your body needs rest to gain the full effects of working out.
 Soon after you fall asleep, your body begins to produce growth hormones, a complex protein that supports your metabolic functions.
-CBD has the potential to improve sleep quality by reducing stress, easing sore muscles, stabilizing circadian rhythms, and improving your capacity for REM sleep.
+CBD has the potential to improve sleep quality by easing sore muscles, stabilizing circadian rhythms, and improving your capacity for REM sleep.

 There is more to fitness recovery than reducing inflammation and minimizing discomfort.
 Full-spectrum CBD oil contains hundreds of potentially beneficial vitamin, minerals and plant terpenes that have the potential to facilitate health and healing.
 CBD is high in vitamin A, C, and E as well as all 20 essential amino acids, the building blocks of proteins.